Technical Guide for API Partners

 - In order to successfully cancel a booking, a traveler must select one of our pre-set cancellation reasons.
 This endpoint pulls in the acceptable cancellation reasons.
 You can take these cancellation reasons and provide them to travelers during the cancellation process.

-- Recommended: as the acceptable reasons for cancellation may be altered at any point, we recommend retrieving an up-to-date list from this endpoint at least weekly.
+- Recommended: as the acceptable reasons for cancellation may be altered at any point, we recommend retrieving an up-to-date list from this endpoint monthly.

 /bookings/{booking-reference}/cancel-quote